camunda-community-hub/spring-zeebe/README.md

 For a full set of configuration options please see [ZeebeClientConfigurationProperties.java](client/spring-zeebe-starter/src/main/java/io/camunda/zeebe/spring/client/config/ZeebeClientStarterAutoConfiguration.java)

-Note that we generally do not advise to use a threa pool for workers, but rather implement asynchronous code, see [Writing Good Workers For Camunda Cloud](https://blog.bernd-ruecker.com/writing-good-workers-for-camunda-cloud-61d322cad862).
+Note that we generally do not advise to use a thread pool for workers, but rather implement asynchronous code, see [Writing Good Workers](https://docs.camunda.io/docs/components/best-practices/development/writing-good-workers/).

 ### ObjectMapper customization